lenasterg/ls-comment-stopwords-checker-ms/README.md

 ### Configuration:
 - NONE.
 - If you want you can add more stopwords in the `stopwords.txt` file (one word per line).
+- If you want to receive mail every time to plugin stops a comment, change const SENT_EMAIL to TRUE
 - If you want to change the get emails in a different email address than the  email address of the Super Admin you can define it in the `LS_SUPER_ADMIN_EMAIL` constant in the `ls-comment-stopword-checker.php` file.
 - A settings page is available under Network Admin > Stopword Checker to view stopwords.